 Having spent days on site over the years setting up, running and breaking down events, I thought I would take a light-hearted look at how event managers should feed themselves during events, particularly events where they are on site for more than 2 days.
+So perhaps what not to eat on events duty!

 So what should event managers be eating to maintain peak condition: to keep them functioning right at the top of their game: despite often-long hours at the helm.
 As I am sure, you are aware there is plenty of advice around on what to eat.
 There is advice from Dietitians, Nutritionists, Olympic champions and even Chefs!
 All of them agree about the need to keep your energy levels up by eating plenty of carbohydrates, taking on water and a snack whenever the opportunity arises.
 This of course is good advice.